-While I have a wide breadth of experience in data science, some specific areas of interest include geospatial analytics, natural language processing, and predictive modeling utilizing advanced statistical methods.
+While I have a wide breadth of experience in the data science realm, some specific areas of interest include geospatial analytics, natural language processing, and predictive modeling utilizing advanced statistical methods.